inkognitro/react-app-tutorial/README.md

    - create toaster with MUI
    - implement toaster component in root
    - create a link to dispatch a toast at index page
-6. Collections and Providers
-   - define types
-   - createArrayProvider
-   - explanation that this should also be done for `api-v1` collections
-7. Form elements
+6. Form elements (**in progress**)
    - form element type definitions
    - `TextField`, `Dropdown` (use `Messages` component from utilities)
    - Error message enrichment by `modifier` function
    - Provide the user registration form skeleton
+7. Collections and Providers
+   - define types
+   - createArrayProvider
+   - explanation that this should also be done for `api-v1` collections
 8. ApiV1
    - create [axios](https://axios-http.com) `http` request handler
    - create ApiV1RequestHandler